What is a Multi-Class Character

 Multi-Class Prerequisites

 In each classes gameplay section, you will find the class’s Archetype.
-A class archetype for a class kit may be different than the base class.
 You can never multi-class into classes which contain the same Archetype.
-Finally, some classes or class kits have multiple archetypes, so keep an eye on them.
+Finally, some classes have multiple archetypes, so keep an eye on them.

 Multi-class characters have to abide by all rules of any class they multi-class into.
-For example, a Fighter can use all armor, but a Mage can only cast spells in Light or no armor.
-Thus, a Fighter\Mage can wear any armor, but cannot cast spells if they are wearing medium or heavier armor.
+For example, a Fighter can use light, medium, and heavy armor, but a Magic-User can only cast spells while wearing no armor Thus, a Fighter\Magic-User can wear light, medium, or heavy armor, but cannot cast spells if they are wearing any.

 Ability Score Recommendations

-In order to enter into classes, you must meet all normal ability score prerequisites for all classes.
+In order to enter into classes, you must meet all normal ability score prerequisites for all classes, if there are any.
 However, due to experience point penalties that multi-classing grants you, it is only recommended (but not required) that you multi-class if you are able to off-set the experience point penalties with experience point bonuses offered by having higher ability scores.